ostenlun/PrimeGenerator/README.md

 ## Usage
 Call the web API:

-primes?n=x&algorithm=y
+*/primes?n=x&algorithm=y*

 where x is the number to generate prime numbers to and algorithm is either 1, 2 or 3 (1 = Sieve of Eratosthenes, 2 = Java 8, 3 = Brute force)

 ## Project Status
 Project is: _complete_